-As of December 31, 2022 and December 31, 2021, there were no transfers between the fair value measurements of Level II and Level III and between the fair value measurements of Level III and Level III.
+As of December 31, 2022 and December 31, 2021, there were no transfers between the fair value measurements of Level II and Level III.

 6.13.
 Capital management

 The Group's objectives when managing capital are to safeguard its ability to continue as a going concern to provide returns for shareholders and benefits for other stakeholders, to maintain an optimal capital structure to reduce the cost of capital, and to have resources available for optimistic opportunities.